unovue/radix-vue/docs/content/docs/overview/introduction.md

 ### Developer experience

 One of our main goals is to provide the best possible developer experience.
-Radix Primitives provides a fully-typed API.
+Reka UI provides a fully-typed API.
 All components share a similar API, creating a consistent and predictable experience.
 We've also implemented an `asChild` prop (It's not a problem for Vue), giving users full control over the rendered element.

 ### Tree-shaking friendly